FlorianHandke/chicken_coop/README.md

 # chicken_coop
-Blueprint for a simple automated chicken coop

-# Summary

-Construction plan for a simple battery-powered control of a chicken coop door.
+Blueprint for a simple battery-powered control of a chicken coop door.

 The basis of the construction is an ESP32 microcontroller that controls a motor.
 The motor used is a DC gear motor that opens the door via a cable pull.